The purpose of the Audit Committee of the Board of Directors (the "Board") of comScore, Inc. (the "Company") shall be to:

 - Reviewing the Company’s compliance with employee benefit plans;

-- Overseeing and reviewing the Company's policies regarding information technology and management information systems used within finance/accounting organization;
+- Overseeing and reviewing the Company’s policies regarding the effectiveness of information technology and management information systems used within finance/accounting organization;

 - If necessary, instituting special investigations to be performed by the Company’s internal auditors, if any, or other independent parties (as identified by the committee) with full access to all books, records, facilities and personnel of the Company;

 - As appropriate, obtaining advice and assistance from outside legal, accounting or other advisors;